KnightlessLabs/EasyQuest-Docs/docs/QuestManager/EasyQuestManagerReference.md

 ### `void CheckReturnObj ( int QuestID, string ReturnerName );`
-Call this when you want a return objective to be checked.
+Call this when you want a return objective to be completed if it exist.
 The ReturnerName is what you defined in the objective itself.

 ### `void CheckTalkObj (string npcName);`, `void CheckCollectObj (string objName);`,
 ### & `void CheckEnemyObj ( string enemyName );`
-Called when you want one of these objectives to be checked.
+Called when you want one of these objectives to be completed if it exist.

 ## 2. Events